CORaisch/remote_car/README.md

 ```

 # Notes
+* for this project a 1:10 scale Monster Truck from Himoto was used, similar to [this](https://www.amazon.de/-/en/Himoto-10-Radio-American-Technology-Assembly/dp/B01C327ELA) model.
+It is however not required to use this model in particular.
+When another model is used, ensure that the ESC is decoupled from the receiver (cheap toys will often have them combined on a single proprietary chip).
+Also every manufacturer will likely have their own ESC protocols, so for any other model than the one above the protocol must be figured out first.
+These electronics usually use PWM signals for communication, therefore reverse engineering the protocol should be easy.
+This can be done with a oscilloscope and a suitable receiver.
+The PWM parameters then need to be updated in `src/car_controller/scripts/contorl.py`.
 * the user who runs the scripts needs to be in the i2c group so that the `control.py` script can access `/dev/i2c-1`
 ```bash
 usermod -a -G i2c <username>